The information contained in this document was approved by the board on 29 August 2019.

 Work undertaken by the board committees

-Audit Committee – the Committee’s activities have focussed on financial reporting and the related statutory audit; the assessment of internal financial controls; and on the Group’s preparation for the future implementation of IFRS 15 (Revenue from Contracts with Customers), IFRS 16 (Leases) and IFRS 9 (Financial Instruments).
-Further details can be found on p51 and 52 of our Annual Report and Accounts 2017
+Audit Committee – the Committee’s activities have focussed on financial reporting and the related statutory audit; the assessment of internal financial controls; and on the Group’s preparation for the implementation of IFRS 15 (Revenue from Contracts with Customers), IFRS 16 (Leases) and IFRS 9 (Financial Instruments).
+The Audit Committee report can be found on pages 58 to 59 of our Annual Report and Accounts 2018.

 Disclosure of AGM voting outcome